 - ½ teaspoon dried mint

-This is the same process as making Labneh (strained yogurt).
-To thicken the yogurt; Pour into a muslin cloth or anything that resembles this.
-Place in a strainer for 2-3 hours in the fridge until the whey strains out and thickens slightly
+This is the same process as making labneh (strained yogurt).
+To thicken the yogurt, pour into a muslin cloth or anything that resembles this.
+Place in a strainer for 2-3 hours in the fridge until the whey strains out and the yogurt slightly thickens.

 Cut the cucumber in half lengthways.
 Remove the seeds.
 Grate using the large holes of a grater.
 Squeeze the cucumber to get rid of excess water.
 Set aside and continue to strain while you prepare the garlic paste.

 You can do this step in two ways.

 - Using a mortar and pestle crush garlic and salt.
 Gradually add the olive oil turning it into a paste.

 - Alternatively, add the olive oil, garlic, and pinch of salt into a blender and blend until well combined.

 Combine the cucumber, yogurt, and garlic paste.
 Add 1 teaspoon of white vinegar, season with salt, and stir until well combined.
 To serve, sprinkle with dried mint and drizzle with olive oil.